CYCLOPS: Using Poor Depth Perception to Make him Deadlier

 Further complications can be: 1) Unstable footing, if the cyclopes hits them they have to make a save [STR or DEX, their choice.
 DC following the rules on concentration checks.] to avoid falling right back down.
 2) The entrance is only so big, and if one player stands on the stone, nobody else has line of sight on the cyclops.
 (At higher levels, you could have two cyclopes as another option, one of whom stands back and continues to throw.
 That would raise the encounter level to difficulty 9.)

-Combat Encounter 2: Fight Along the Cliff Face (difficulty 8)
+Combat Encounter 2: Battle of the Cliff Face (difficulty 8)

 This can be used as its own encounter, or as a continuation of the previous encounter.
 If they drove the cyclops back during the previous encounter, possibly with a spell or by destroying the barricade, you may want to have the cyclops retreat and move on to this encounter.
 Alternatively, if they killed the cyclops in the last encounter, you could have his brother show up for revenge the next day.